LayneNi/README-generator/sample/README.md

 ## Usage

-Not much information.
+Not much information needed.

 ## Credits

-Contributors: Person 1, Person 2 and Person 3.
+Contributors: Persone 1, Person 2, person 3 and person 4.

 ## License
 This project is licensed under the Mozilla license. https://choosealicense.com/licenses/mpl-2.0/

 ## Features

-My application has features such as: There are plenty of key features for this application.
+My application has features such as: Plenty of key features.

 ## How to Contribute

-To contribute to my application, Please contact me via email.
+To contribute to my application, Reach out to me via email.

 ## Tests